gayatri-alt/Wavecon_analysis/README.md

 **Recommendations:**

  - **Investigate User Drop-Off:**
-  Look into why active users are declining, especially in Delhi and Mumbai, to identify and fix the key issues.
+  To identify and fix the key issues, consider why active users are declining, especially in Delhi and Mumbai.

 - **Leverage ARPU Insights:**